March 3, 2023

 Created as part of a promotion with L’Atelier de Joel Robuchon at the Four Seasons Hotel in New York City, Chef Robuchon the Bear is incredibly hard to find nowadays.
 Only 200 are known to have been distributed, making him possibly the rarest Beanie Baby of all time.

 However, it appears owners are holding onto their Robuchon Bears, as we couldn’t find any recent sales.
-With that said, this video from BBToyStore values the cuddly chef at a whopping $2000, but this video was made in 2020.
-The value seems to have increased over the last two years, as Sell2BBNovelties seems willing to pay $2500 for an authentic Chef Robuchon Bear!
+With that said, this video from BBToyStore values the cuddly chef at a whopping $2000!
+This video was made in 2020, but its valuation isn’t too far off.
+Sell2BBNovelties has the Chef Robuchon bear valued at $3,000, a staggering amount.

 Ty, Inc gifted Employee the Bear exclusively to employees and sales reps on the Odyssey cruise ship in 1997.
 Only 300 were ever produced, half with a red ribbon and half with a green ribbon.